cmarchand/MarkupUK_2023-TDD_with_XSLT/src/explanations.md

 - Use the **Slide Statement** refactoring operation to move the function at the bottom of the file
 - Create a new unit test for level 1 titles, with a different text.
 This test fails
+- Correct the `isTitle1` function to make the template match the new text